ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-vis.md

 # RAG Scores

 This examples display RAG scores within the scorecard:
-- defines `useRagColours: true` to enable RAG colouring.
+- defines `useRagColour: true` to enable RAG colouring.
 - Assumes that the dataset contains a rag score through a scoring engine.

 ### Dataset